 Lightweight, highly breathable, and fairly warm, the Patagonia R2 Jacket is a great technical piece for cardio activities on chilly days or as a layer on mountain adventures.

-One of the more expensive products in our review, this jacket is worth the cost if you're looking for a cozy, yet technical fleece.
-If you're looking for a more affordable jacket, check out our Best Buy winner, the Marmot Flashpoint - Women's.
+One of the more expensive products in our review ($169), this jacket is worth the cost if you're looking for a cozy, yet technical fleece.
+If you're looking for a less expensive option, our Best Buy winner, the Marmot Flashpoint, retails for only $95.

 OutdoorGearLab Member Reviews